jeffreycwitt/hn202/docs/class-1.md

 Let's think about this at a macro level.

 {:.rquestion}
 What are some of the common histories that we are told?
-In what way might these histories be designed by the present to serve or protect the status quo.
+In what way might these histories be designed by the present to serve or protect the status quo?

 Finally, let's turn our attention back to the Middle Ages